rizzballz/digit-recognition/README.md

 # digit-recognition
-Digit Recognition dataset from scikit learn and Kaggle using different machine learning classifiers.
+Digit recognition datasets from scikit learn and Kaggle using different machine learning classifiers.